aronfarber/aronfarber.github.io/content/_index.md

 ---
-title: Home
+title: home
-description: "Aron's personal homepage"
+description: "aron's homepage"
 ---

-## Hi, I'm Aron (he/him)
+## aron online! (he/him)

 <img id="headshot" src="/images/headshot.jpg" width="250" height="250">

-Thanks for visiting!
-I hail from [the big apple](https://en.wikipedia.org/wiki/New_York_City/), but I'm currently studying toward an undergraduate engineering degree at [Northeastern](https://en.wikipedia.org/wiki/Northeastern_University/).
+i'm an engineering student at [northeastern](https://en.wikipedia.org/wiki/Northeastern_University/).

-This website contains documentation of some of my personal projects, as well as creative writing pieces.
+this website contains documentation of some of my personal endeavours and academic projects. it's a heavy work in progress.

-In my down time I like to read/edit [Wikipedia](https://www.wikipedia.org/), listen to electronic music, ride my bicycle, preserve digital media, and learn new skills.
+my favorite things:
+- music. one day i'll aggregate my tastes into a post here.
+- [wikipedia](https://www.wikipedia.org/). i have a love-hate relationship with its content, policies, and culture, which i hope to write about in a post sometime.
+- bicycling. it's my primary mode of both exercise and transportation. bikes are efficient in every way, and more people should ride them in cities.
+- personal growth. self-reflection, exploring the built and natural environment, and developing new skills (such as hosting a website), are all deeply important to me.
+- infrastructure. everyone should have access to healthcare, housing, food, water, and the commodities necessary to live a dignified existence. my goal in this world is to contribute to creating public services that aid in meeting those needs.

-### Content
+### content